Fridge Energy Consumption – How much does it cost to run?

 Measuring Fridge Energy Consumption

-Our family fridge/freezer is an NZ made Fisher & Paykel (model no. E372BLE) purchased back in 2010.
+Our family fridge/freezer is an NZ made, 373 litre (250 litres for the fridge and 123 for the freezer) Fisher & Paykel model E372BLE purchased back in 2010.

-It only has an Energy Star rating of 2*, despite being pretty new.
+It only has an Energy Star rating of 2-stars (out of 6), despite being pretty new.

 I tucked the power monitor in behind the fridge and left it collecting data for a week.
 The week happened to be the hottest week of the year, so I imagine the fridge was working hard keeping the kid’s iceblocks chilly!